Error996/bdvl/README.md

  * Ultimately, my core aim is to tidy up previously existing aspects of precursor rootkits, fix outstanding issues and create a more manageable & _robust_ system of rootkit functionalities.
  * This is in an effort to make it easier on (not just) me when it comes to managing the rootkit's different functionalities.
  * In addtion, considering the point above, I have also made an effort to optionally minimalise the amount of dependencies required to install the kit on a machine.
- * Ideally; bedevil should provide a special ease-of-use & an additional 'skeleton' infrastructure for those who should wish to make their own personal additions (or removals) to the rootkit.
- * *i.e.: new function hooks/backdoor methods, backdoor settings & configuration, or even something as simple as certain files to be copied by default*

 </hr>